jurtasun/rcds_intro_nextflow/chapter2/README.md

 less greetings.txt
 ```

-Edit the `publishDir` directive to contain `$Home` instead of `./`, allows the output to appear directly in our home directory.
+Edit the `publishDir` directive to contain `$HOME` instead of `./`, allows the output to appear directly in our home directory.
+As a note, anything that starts with the `$` is normally called an *environment variable*.
+They are key-value pairs defined in your operating system's environment.
+They are inherited by processes (like `Nextflow`, `bash` scripts, `Python` programs), and often store system paths, user information, configuration values, etc.
+Try typing in your terminal `echo $HOME`, `echo $USER`, `echo $SHELL`, `echo $PATH`.

 ```nextflow
 // Define process